-- 59. Any changes in membership must be notified to the Governance Team in Democratic Services no later than 4 pm the day before the relevant meeting. - 60.
+- 52.59.
+Any changes in membership must be notified to the Governance Team in Democratic Services no later than 410 apm on the day before of the relevant meeting.
+(For the Health and Wellbeing Board, see paragraph 57 below) - 53.60.
 Democratic Services will ensure that all appointments to committees are reported to the next meeting of the appropriate committee.